 BECAUSE WE ARE (OR WE HAVE)...

 The first and most important element of the identity of any project is its name.
-You can either get creative and use anything that you have in mind, or you can do a brainstorming keeping your target group, your services and your positioning in mind.
+You can both get creative and use anything that you have in mind, or you can do a brainstorming keeping your target group, your services, and your positioning in mind.

 The name may be inspired by the location of your business and contain your city name.
 If you are opening a restaurant or a store, you can study the history of the building where your premises are located.